While I can export my own Contacts folder, I don’t seem to be able to export our company’s Offline Address Book or the Global Address List (GAL).

 - Open your Address Book (keyboard shortcut: CTRL+SHIFT+B)

 - Select the Exchange address list which contains the contacts.

 - Select all the contacts that you wish to export.

 This process is relatively slow so selecting lots of contacts could result in Outlook being inaccessible for a longer period of time.

 When you want to export a large Global Address List (GAL) in full, it is recommended to contact your Exchange or User administrator instead.
 They usually can produce a list much quicker directly from Exchange or Active Directory and are also less resource intensive to the servers.

-Separating and exporting the added contacts
+Step 2: Filtering and exporting the added contacts